 - Ham and tomato- Add ham and chopped tomato, and omit the baby spinach, if desired.

-- To store: Leftover quiche should always be stored in the refrigerator, completely covered.
-It will keep for up to 1 week and can be enjoyed as is, directly from there.
+- To store: Leftovers should always be stored in the refrigerator, completely covered.
+It will keep for up to 1 week.

 - 5 large eggs room temperature